 Swollen lymph nodes are often an indicator of an infection or disease process occurring in a dog's body that may have its own unique signs and symptoms.
 The lymph nodes themselves become enlarged and firm in response to the underlying problem.

-Lymph nodes can be felt in five areas of a dog's body where these glands become prominent when swollen:
+Lymph nodes can be felt in four areas of a dog's body where these glands become prominent when swollen:

 - Mandibular: Under the chin, on either side of the neck